 - Inappropriate intense anger or difficulty controlling anger.

 - Transient, stress-related paranoid ideas or severe dissociative symptoms.

 Not all people diagnosed with BPD will present in the same way, as there are over 100 combinations of symptoms possible, if someone has 5 out of the 9 criteria.

 The diagnosis of BPD is only made when it is clear that these behaviors have been present over time (usually starting in early adulthood) and across a range of situations.

-BPD should be taken seriously, unfortunately 1 out of 10 individuals with this diagnosis commit suicide.
+BPD should be taken seriously, unfortunately 1 out of 10 individuals with this diagnosis die by suicide.